👉

 Instructions and Help about Irs interest rates individuals

-Music hi I'm AJ with AJ mobile money I really appreciate you taking the time out of your day to watch this video if you're not currently a subscriber go ahead and click that subscribe button go ahead and click that like button because you're gonna like the video and also hit that notification bell so you'll be notified the next time I make a video now the number one way to spend your tax refund is to actually spend it throughout the year don't get a refund that's the number one way to spend your refund avoid the refund and spin it throughout the year so like I mentioned at the beginning of the video when you're getting a tax refund that means that throughout the year every time you got paid you paid more in taxes than you need it to and that amount accumulated the government held on to it and now they're saying oh you know we really appreciate you paying more taxes than you should have paid here's the refund for the amount over the to paid here you go you loaned it to us the government you gave the government and zero percent interest loan so any money that you spend over in the amount of taxes that you paid you're not gonna make any interest off of that money now if you were to go to a bank right now and you needed to get a loan there are very rare circumstances where you're gonna get an interest-free loan and even if you were to get one it's not gonna be through the life of that loan now if they give you a 5 year loan maybe they're like ok the first year we're gonna give you zero interest now they have the...
+Music.
+Hi, I'm AJ with AJ mobile money.
+I really appreciate you taking the time out of your day to watch this video.
+If you're not currently a subscriber, go ahead and click that subscribe button.
+Go ahead and click that like button because you're gonna like the video.
+Also, hit that notification bell so you'll be notified the next time I make a video.
+Now, the number one way to spend your tax refund is to actually spend it throughout the year.
+Don't get a refund.
+That's the number one way to spend your refund.
+Avoid the refund and spend it throughout the year.
+Like I mentioned at the beginning of the video, when you're getting a tax refund, that means that throughout the year, every time you got paid, you paid more in taxes than you needed to.
+And that amount accumulated.
+The government held onto it and now they're saying, "Oh, you know we really appreciate you paying more taxes than you should have paid.
+Here's the refund for the amount over the taxes you paid.
+Here you go.
+You loaned it to us, the government.
+You gave the government a zero percent interest loan."
+So any money that you spend over the amount of taxes that you paid, you're not gonna make any interest off of that money.
+Now, if you were to go to a bank right now and you needed to get a loan, there are very rare circumstances where you're gonna get an interest-free loan.
+And even if you were to get one, it's not gonna be through the life of that loan.
+Now, if they give you a 5-year loan, maybe they're like, "Okay, the first year we're gonna give you zero interest."
+Now they have the expectation that it's gonna take 5 years or...